VibeCoder01/HomeBuyersCompass/README.md

 - **Interactive Timeline**: Visualizes the entire home-buying journey, from initial financial preparation to post-completion admin, with typical durations for each phase.
 - **Phase-by-Phase Checklists**: Actionable to-do lists for each stage of the process.
 Progress is saved in the browser's local storage so users can pick up where they left off.
-- **Key Document Library**: A simple guide to the most important documents a buyer will encounter, explaining what they are and why they matter.
-- **Professional Directory**: A "Who's Who" of the key professionals involved in a property purchase, outlining their roles and responsibilities.
-- **In-Depth Glossary**: A comprehensive glossary of property terms, expanded with "must-know" facts, potential "gotchas," and links to definitive external resources like GOV.UK and RICS.
+- **In-Depth Glossary**: A comprehensive A-Z glossary explaining property jargon, key documents, and the roles of professionals involved.
+Each entry is enriched with "must-know" facts, potential "gotchas," and links to definitive external resources like GOV.UK and RICS.

 ## Tech Stack